ZubairAli11/Netflix-Clone/README.md

 # Netflix-Clone
-This is a Netflix clone project
+This is a Netflix Clone Project